SAP-archive/pdms-extensibility-python-example/README.md

 # License

 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP Sample Code Licence except as noted otherwise in the [LICENSE](License) file.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](License) file.